bssw-psip/ptc-catalog/.github/ISSUE_TEMPLATE/card-submission.md

 ## Target

 <!--
-Provide a brief description of the the goal (target) that a user is trying to reach with this card.
+Provide a brief description of the goal (target) that a user is trying to reach with this card.
 -->

 Your description here